Jafargulu Bakikhanov: Life

 He was said to be born in either 1796 or 1799 in some resources.
-But latest research revealed he was born on 6 February 1793 in Quba to Mirza Muhammad Khan II and Sofia khanum.
-He has received title naib of Mushkur in 1827 and Shabran districts in 1830s.
+But the latest research revealed he was born on 6 February 1793 in Quba to Mirza Muhammad Khan II and Sofia khanum.
+He has received the title naib of Mushkur in 1827 and Shabran districts in the 1830s.
 He was also naib of Buduq.

-He entered military in 1820.
-Russo-Persian War of 1826–1828 was his first war experience followed by Russo-Turkish War of 1828–1829.
+He entered the military in 1820.
+Russo-Persian War of 1826–1828 was his first war experience, followed by Russo-Turkish War of 1828–1829.
 He participated in Mil battle in which Erzurum serasker Salih Pasha was captured.
-He was promoted to rank of podporuchik following capture of Hasankale and Erzurum.
+He was promoted to the rank of podporuchik following capture of Hasankale and Erzurum.

 Imprisonment

 Citizens of Quba revolted in 1837 against Russian oppression and Jafargulu's harsh taxation.
 He was summoned to Shamakhi, then to Tbilisi and removed from his earlier posts.
-He was later sent to Warsaw and his elder brother Abbasgulu was summoned to Tbilisi to give explanation about events.
-Confused Abbasgulu tried to explain they were not perpetrators, but victims as their cousin Ali Pasha was also killed during rebellion.
+He was later sent to Warsaw and his elder brother Abbasgulu was summoned to Tbilisi to give an explanation about events.
+Confused, Abbasgulu tried to explain they were not perpetrators, but victims as their cousin Ali Pasha was also killed during the rebellion.